yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_03.md

 ## Page 52

-There are a number of formatting errors in the closing paragraph under the sub heading "User and group types".
+There is a formatting error in the closing paragraph under the sub heading "User and group types".

 `<name of computer\<user name>`